 - some parsley

+- Prepare sauce: While the chicken is cooking, peel the roasted peppers and slice them into thin slices.
 Finely grate or press the garlic cloves.
-Give them to a bowl and add some salt and pepper.
+Place the garlic into a bowl, add some salt and pepper.
 Stir very well.
 Add 250 ml/ 1 cup cold water and stir.
 Add the pepper slices and stir.

-When the chicken is cooked through, give the garlic pepper sauce to the pan.
+- Finish: When the chicken is cooked through, pour the garlic pepper sauce into the skillet.
 Sprinkle with the chopped parsley and serve with white bread or polenta.